 We usually commence our harvest in March, starting with Chardonnay for sparkling.
 We pick entirely by hand ensuring top-notch quality and gentle handling of the fruit.
 Most of the picking is done in April, finishing in early May with our later ripening varieties, Cab Sauvignon and Merlot.
 We employ a team of seasoned locals and afew backpackers for this brief but important period.

-The construction of our on-site solar powered winery in 2017 not only shortens the distance between vine and wine to aid wine quality, it gives us the flexibility to pick in small batches, to experiment and to be in control the process from beginning to end.
+The construction of our on-site solar powered winery in 2017 not only shortens the distance between vine and wine to aid wine quality, it gives us the flexibility to pick in small batches, to experiment and to be in control of the process from beginning to end.